 All identified material risks are monitored through the Risk Register to ensure risk profile changes are identified early, allowing appropriate mitigating actions to be applied in order to prevent negative outcomes.
-Any material changes identified form part of the risk reporting to the GEC and the ERC and the relevant entity's Board.
+Any material changes identified form part of the risk reporting to the GEC, entities' Executive Committee, to the GERC and to the relevant entity's Board.

-In addition to the Risk Registers and the regular risk assessment process, the Risk Management function will continue to build out and embed other second line risk monitoring tools and activities such as risk management deep dives, emerging risks working group and reverse stress testing exercises.
+In addition to the Risk Registers and the regular risk assessment process, the Risk Management function continue to build out and embed other second line risk monitoring tools and activities, such as risk management deep dives, emerging risk management and reverse stress testing exercises.

-Risk reporting
+Risk Reporting